adobe/aem-guides-wknd-graphql/react-app-basic-tutorial/README.md

 ### CORS - Cross Origin Resource Sharing

 The proxy method for local development avoids any CORS issues since all of the requests in the browser appear to be from the same origin.
 When running a production version of the app this will not be the case.
-Pre-built CORS configurations are deployed automatically if installing the full WKND code base: https://github.com/adobe/aem-guides-wknd.
-The full WKND code base includes wknd-shared content (images and content fragments).

 Several CORS configurations must be set on the target AEM environment:

-* OSGi CORS Configuration - A configuration that is deployed as part of an AEM project.
+* OSGi CORS Configuration - A configuration can be deployed as part of an AEM project.
 [Example OSGi Config](https://github.com/adobe/aem-guides-wknd/blob/main/ui.config/src/main/content/jcr_root/apps/wknd/osgiconfig/config.publish/com.adobe.granite.cors.impl.CORSPolicyImpl~wknd-graphql.cfg.json#L21)
 * Dispatcher headers - The AEM dispatcher must also be enabled to pass through the following client headers:

     ```